sumitspacesingh/super-octo-invention/README.md

-# 🐟 Fish Image Classification Project
+# Fish Image Classification Project

-## 📋 Project Overview
+##  Project Overview

 This project builds a **Fish Species Classifier** using a **custom Convolutional Neural Network (CNN)** from scratch (without using any pretrained models).
 The network is trained on a dataset of fish images, organized by species classes, to recognize and classify them accurately.

-✅ Fully from-scratch custom model
 ✅ Modular code structure (model, training, prediction, dataset handling)
-✅ Ready for both local machine and Google Colab
 ✅ Clean results with plotted training curves and confusion matrix

-## 🧠 Model Architecture
+##  Model Architecture

 - **Input Layer**: Accepts RGB images resized to 128x128
 - **Conv Block 1**: Conv2D (32 filters) → ReLU → MaxPooling